 According to EPA, the comprehensive Draft Recipient Guidance and Draft Revised Guidance for Investigating Title VI Administrative Complaints Challenging Permits (Draft Revised Investigative Guidance) address Title VI-specific requirements for applicants and recipients.
 The Draft Recipient Guidance shows applicants and recipients ways to improve their Title VI programs.
-The Draft Revised Investigation Guidance describes EPA's approach to investigating Title VI complaints alleging discriminatory effects from the issuance of pollution control permits by recipients.51 The May 2001 Title VI task force is field testing Draft Revised Investigative Guidance.
-Once finalized, it will replace Interim Guidance for Investigating Title VI Administrative Complaints Challenging Permits (Interim Guidance).52 At this point, however, EPA is unable to say when Draft Revised Investigation Guidance will be ready for release.53
+The Draft Revised Investigation Guidance describes EPA's approach to investigating Title VI complaints alleging discriminatory effects from the issuance of pollution control permits by recipients.
+The May 2001 Title VI task force is field testing Draft Revised Investigative Guidance.
+Once finalized, it will replace Interim Guidance for Investigating Title VI Administrative Complaints Challenging Permits (Interim Guidance).
+At this point, however, EPA is unable to say when Draft Revised Investigation Guidance will be ready for release.
+53

 The Commission's 1996 report found that EPA regulations included an appendix listing the federally assisted programs to which the regulations apply.
 However, the appendix had not been updated since 1984.
-Further, the list did not distinguish state continuing programs from other programs.54 The Commission recommended that EPA update its appendix, or publish its list of programs in some other format-such as a catalog-that is regularly updated, and distinguish state continuing programs from others.55
+Further, the list did not distinguish state continuing programs from other programs.
+The Commission recommended that EPA update its appendix, or publish its list of programs in some other format-such as a catalog-that is regularly updated, and distinguish state continuing programs from others.
+The commission recommended that EPA update its appendix, or publish its list of programs in some other format-such as a catalog-that is regularly updated, and distinguish state continuing programs from others.

-The Commission now finds that EPA has not implemented any of the above recommendations because such information is available on the Internet as well as in the General Services Administration's Catalog of Federal Domestic Assistance (CFDA), which EPA updates annually,56 but the CFDA Web site lists only continuing grants.
+The Commission now finds that EPA has not implemented any of the above recommendations because such information is available on the Internet as well as in the General Services Administration's Catalog of Federal Domestic Assistance (CFDA), which EPA updates annually, 56 but the CFDA Web site lists only continuing grants.
 Information for all of EPA's federally assisted programs, continuing and one-time, can only be found in the Grants